Logan (film character): Marvel Cinematic Universe

 Jackman expressed interest in continuing to play Wolverine if the character were brought into the Marvel Cinematic Universe.
 Jackman elaborated, "If that was on the table when I made my decision, it certainly would have made me pause.
 That's for sure.
 Because I always love the idea of him within that dynamic, with the Hulk obviously, with Iron Man but there's a lot of smarter people with MBAs who can't figure that out.
 You never know.
 At the moment, honestly, if I really did have them there, I probably wouldn't have said this is the last.
 It just feels like this is the right time [to leave the character]."
 Prior to Disney's prospective acquisition of 20th Century Fox's film division, a sequel to Logan, tentatively titled Laura, was confirmed to be in an active state of development, featuring Dafne Keen reprising her role as Laura, Logan's daughter, with Jackman to be featured via archive footage.
 In July 2021, Jackman posted an image of Wolverine's arm and claws on Instagram, followed by a picture of himself with Marvel Studios head Kevin Feige, setting off speculation that Jackman would return as Wolverine in an upcoming MCU film.
 However, Jackman later revealed that he was merely sharing fan art and had not foreseen that his post would "break the internet".

 On August 14, 2022, Jackman ultimately reached out to Reynolds about wanting to star together, having confirmed he wanted to return after taking a long drive to think about it.
 At this time, both Reynolds and director Shawn Levy were preparing to meet with Feige and discuss how to proceed with Deadpool 3, given their lack of story ideas, and realized that including Wolverine would solve many of the issues they were coming up against.
 Jackman had a change of heart, after being content with his decision to retire as Wolverine for several years, and decided that a team-up film with Reynolds "could be so much fun; I'll probably have more fun on that movie than anything I've ever done".
-Feige initially advised Jackman not to return as to preserve the "greatest ending in history" of Logan that was Wolverine's death, but was convinced otherwise upon learning Jackman would portray a variant of his original character.

-On September 27, 2022, Jackman's involvement was officially announced for Deadpool & Wolverine (2024), set in the Marvel Cinematic Universe (MCU).
+Feige initially advised Jackman not to return as to preserve the "greatest ending in history" of Logan that was Wolverine's death, but was convinced otherwise upon learning Jackman would portray a variant of his character.
+On September 27, 2022, Jackman's involvement was officially announced for Deadpool 3, which would be titled Deadpool & Wolverine.